PajoHack/Booking-System-PP4/README.md

 ## Development

-In the development process of this project, I have utilized two additional GitHub repositories for practice and experimentation.
+In the development process of this project, I have utilized additional two of my own GitHub repositories for practice and experimentation.
 The first repository, named 'restaurant-booking-PP4', served as a playground for testing various features and functionalities related to restaurant booking systems.
 This allowed me to refine my skills and gain a deeper understanding of the complexities involved in such systems.

 The second repository, 'admin-template', was used to experiment with different admin panel layouts and functionalities.
 It provided me with the opportunity to explore various design patterns and user interface elements commonly used in admin panels.
 Both of these repositories have played a crucial role in shaping the development of the main project.

+## Acknowledgements

+I extend my heartfelt gratitude to my mentor, Brian Macharia, for his invaluable assistance during this project and throughout the entire course.